dlang-tour/english/welcome/run-d-program-locally.md

     dmd hello.d

-There are many options that allow to modify the behavior of the *DMD* compiler.
+There are many options that allow you to modify the behavior of the *DMD* compiler.
 Browse the [online documentation](https://dlang.org/dmd.html#switches) or run `dmd --help` for an overview of available flags.

 ### On-the-fly compilation with `rdmd`